ngalruppin/test/DemandDevGuide_CancelRide.md

 You may want to cancel a ride after it was booked, following a cancellation request from the user.

 >**Note:** Whether ride cancellation is allowed depends on the supplier's policy.
-If cancellation is not allowed, the user will be fined, and the call to *CancelRide* will fail. *CancelRide* will also fail if you try to cancel a ride that is not active.
+If cancellation isn't allowed, the user will be fined, and the call to *CancelRide* will fail. *CancelRide* will also fail if you try to cancel a ride that isn't active.

-**To cancel a ride after it was accepted:**
+**To cancel a ride after it was booked:**

 Call *CancelRide*, using the **ride_id** value that you received as a response to *CreateRide*.

+>**Note:** This call is identical for the C2S and S2S APIs.

 ----
 <details>